SDS logo

 3. Antibiotics

 In some cases, antibiotics may be prescribed to manage the infection before or after treatment.
-However, antibiotics alone won’t cure an infected tooth—they’re a short-term solution.
+However, antibiotics alone won’t cure an infected tooth; they’re a short-term solution.

 4. Improved Oral Hygiene

 After treatment, good oral hygiene habits are essential to keep future infections at bay and your breath fresh.
+Consistent hygiene is a non-negotiable part of the equation for those seeking how to get rid of bad breath permanently.

 Preventing Chronic Bad Breath and Tooth Infections